About Arlington Chess Club

-- The president presides over club activities except as otherwise provided in the bylaws; may call special meetings of the club and the board of directors; and directs the operations of the club except for those responsibilities assigned to others in these bylaws.
+- The president presides over club activities except as otherwise provided in the bylaws; may call special meetings of the club and the Board of Directors; and directs the operations of the club except for those responsibilities assigned to others in these bylaws.

-The board of directors is made up of the elected officers of the club.
 No compensation will be given for service as an officer of the club.
 This does not exclude payments for expenses or payments for other services.

-Enhanced members of the club may call for a special election to replace any officer if two-thirds of the enhanced members present at any regularly-scheduled meeting vote to schedule a special election.
-The vote to have a special election and the special election must not be held at the same regularly-scheduled meeting.
+Enhanced members of the club may call for a special election to replace any officer if two-thirds of the enhanced members present at any regularly scheduled meeting vote to schedule a special election.
+The vote to have a special election and the special election must not be held at the same regularly scheduled meeting.

 The club may authorize one or more tournament directors who shall exercise exclusive authority over all activities concerning any event involving prizes or United States Chess Federation ratings during the days and hours the events are conducted, from the time registration is scheduled to begin until the last game is finished and final disposition of prizes is made.

-The board of directors may authorize reimbursements for expenses incurred or payments for services rendered to tournament directors or others providing goods or services related to these tournaments.
+The Board of Directors may authorize reimbursements for expenses incurred or payments for services rendered to tournament directors or others providing goods or services related to these tournaments.

-The board of directors may authorize tournament directors to hold tournaments in the name of the club and may require that a portion of the entry fee be returned to the club.
+The Board of Directors may authorize tournament directors to hold tournaments in the name of the club and may require that a portion of the entry fee be returned to the club.